Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise: Introduction

-There are only few papers that consider the problem of ergodicity for an \textsc{sde} without the H\"ormander condition being satisfied everywhere.
-In~\cite{AK87}, the uniqueness of invariant measure is proved for degenerate diffusions, under the assumption that the H\"ormander condition holds at one point and that the process is irreducible.
+{Even with the assumption that the noise is Gaussian,} there are only few papers that consider the problem of ergodicity for an \textsc{sde} without the H\"ormander condition being satisfied everywhere.
+In~\cite{AK87}, the uniqueness property for invariant measures is proved for degenerate diffusions, under the assumption that the H\"ormander condition holds at one point and that the process is irreducible.
 The proof relies heavily on the Gaussian nature of the noise.
-In the paper~\cite{Sh17}, a general approach based on controllability and a coupling argument is given for a study of dynamical systems on compact metric spaces subject to a degenerate noise: under the controllability assumptions~\textnormal{(C2)} and~\textnormal{(C3)} and a \textit{decomposability} assumption on the noise, exponential mixing in the total-variation metric is established.
+In the paper~\cite{Sh17}, an approach based on controllability and a coupling argument is given for a study of dynamical systems on compact metric spaces subject to a more general degenerate noise: under the controllability assumptions~\textnormal{(C2)} and~\textnormal{(C3)} and a \textit{decomposability} assumption on the noise, exponential mixing in the total-variation metric is established.
 This approach can be carried to problems on a non-compact space, provided a dissipativity of the type of~\textnormal{(C1)} holds; see~\cite{Ra18} for a study of networks of quasi-harmonic oscillators.
-The class of decomposable noises includes, but is not limited to, Gaussian measures.
+The class of decomposable noises includes\,---\,but is not limited to\,---\,Gaussian measures.

 The present paper falls under the continuity of the study carried out in these references.
 The main difficulty in our case comes from the fact that the Poisson noise we consider, in addition to being degenerate, does not have a decomposability structure; also see~\cite{Ne08}, where polynomial mixing is proved for the complex Ginzburg--Landau equation driven by a non-degenerate compound Poisson process.
-Yet, the methods we use still stem from a control and coupling approach, which we outline in the following paragraphs; also see the begining of Section~\ref{sec:coupling}.
+Yet, the methods we use still stem from a control and coupling approach, which we outline in the following paragraphs; also see the beginning of Section~\ref{sec:coupling}.
 Indeed, the combination of coupling and controllability arguments has the advantage of yielding rather simple proofs of otherwise very technical results and also accommodates a wide variety of (non-Gaussian) noises for which other methods fail.

-We hope that treating a finite-dimensional problem with such methods will help interested readers in making their way to understanding technically more difficult problems for which methods of the same flavour are used.
+We hope that treating a relatively tractable problem in an essentially self-contained way will help interested readers in making their way to understanding technically more difficult problems for which methods of the same flavour are used.